 3. What is Nintex for SharePoint?

 Nintex For SharePoint is made for On-premises versions of SharePoint.
 There is also a difference between the actions for Nintex for SharePoint On-Prem vs Office 365.
-Nintex For SharePoint consists of the following different products:
+Nintex workflow For SharePoint consists of the following different products:

 - Nintex For SharePoint 2019